 So I would recommend the next category up.
-Certainly I would never recommend anything beyond this though, as you’re getting into machines which are just too expensive and powerful for a beginner to use on the water.
+Certainly, I would never recommend anything beyond this though, as you’re getting into machines that are just too expensive and powerful for a beginner to use on the water.

 Stability is Key

 Jet ski manufacturers are famous for overestimating the ability of their skis.
 A 3-seat jet ski is really just built for 2 adults.
 A 2-seat jet ski is really for one person.
 The 3-seater does fit 3 people….if you take 1 adult and 2 children that is!

 It’s daunting at first to get started with a PWC.
 This is why stability is key, and why I’d always recommend you spend that little bit extra to upgrade.
 Trust me – it’s definitely worth it!

 - You’ll be less likely to tip over in less than ideal conditions, or even when boarding normally

 - You can bring the toys such as tubes and fishing equipment with you.